 (a) President.
 The President shall oversee the organisation and management of the Society and the Committee as a whole; ensure the officers’ accountability to Members, the Committee, and the Students’ Union; and represent the Group to all external interests.
 The President must usually act as Chair of any General Meetings and Ordinary Meetings of the Committee.

-(b) Secretary /(formerly associated with President).
+(b) Secretary /VP.
 The Secretary shall oversee the administration of the Society, take minutes at General Meetings and Ordinary Meetings of the Committee, and maintain the register.

 (c) Treasurer.
 The Treasurer shall oversee the financing of the Society, set the Society's budget, and maintain the accounts of the Group.